Kalskolo/ikarius22/README.md

-- 👋 Hi, I’m @johhny_de_janeiro
+- 👋 Hi, I’m @Belzeboth
-- 👀 I’m interested in data analysis, hardware and GNU
+- 👀 I’m interested in
-- 🌱 I’m currently learning python , R , SQL
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ---> find out ;)
+- 📫 How to reach me --->

 <!---
 ikarius22/ikarius22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.